Philadelphia Distilling: Products

-The company has five core spirits brands.
+The company has seven core spirits.
 Bluecoat American Dry Gin, introduced in 2006, is an "American-style" gin that emphasizes citrus over juniper berries.
 As of 2011, this gin was being sold in 37 U.S. states.
-Penn 1681 vodka was introduced in 2008; unlike typical vodkas made from potatoes or wheat, it is made from rye grown in Pennsylvania.
+Penn 1681 Rye Vodka was introduced in 2008; unlike typical vodkas made from potatoes or wheat, it is made from rye grown in Pennsylvania.
 Vieux Carré Absinthe Supérieure was introduced in 2009.
 According to the company, it was the first absinthe to be legally distilled, bottled and sold on the U.S. east coast in nearly a century.
+The Bay, introduced in 2013, is a vodka seasoned with Chesapeake Bay seasoning.
+Bluecoat Barrel-Finished Gin was first introduced in 2014 as a “gin for whiskey drinkers” and is aged in new American oak barrels for eight months.
+In May of 2019, Philadelphia Distilling released its Bluecoat Elderflower Gin.
+The gin starts with a foundation of the flagship Bluecoat American Dry Gin and then whole organic elderflowers are macerated into the gin to add floral notes and tropical flavors into the gin.

-XXX Shine corn whiskey, introduced in 2011, is a family of high-proof white whiskeys in the style of moonshine.
+XXX Shine corn whiskey was introduced in 2011, as a family of high-proof white whiskeys in the style of moonshine.
 In addition to the original, this group includes Salted Caramel and LiberTea (black tea, lemon, honey) versions of the whiskey.
-The Bay, introduced in 2013, is a vodka seasoned with Chesapeake Bay seasoning.
+These products were later discontinued.

-In 2012, the company introduced a bitters called Bartram's Bitters, recreating a recipe for "Bartram's Homestead Bitters" that was found in a book that belonged to the family of 18th-century botanist John Bartram.
+In 2012, the company produced bitters called Bartram's Bitters, recreating a recipe for "Bartram's Homestead Bitters" that was found in a book that belonged to the family of 18th-century botanist John Bartram.
 The botanicals used in the making bitters include prickly ash bark from a tree in Bartram's Garden in Philadelphia.

+The company also produces Vigo Amaro, an Italian-style amaro flavored with various botanicals and sweetened with muscovado sugar.
+It is named for Francis Vigo, an Italian-born financier who supported the American Revolution.